Non-Cancerous Blood Disorders

 Many other hypercoagulable states can predispose a person to get blood clots.

-Therapy with blood thinning medications, called anticoagulants, are commonly used to treat blood clotting disorders.
+Therapy with blood thinning medications, called anticoagulants, is commonly used to treat blood clotting disorders.

 Other blood disorders we treat at Rocky Mountain Cancer Centers include: